andreaoliveira9/Projeto-TAI-3/README.md

 ### Python Dependencies

-The project requires Python 3.12+ and the following libraries (listed in `requirements.txt`):
+The project requires Python 3.12+ and the libraries listed in `requirements.txt`.
-- librosa
-- numpy
-- scipy
-- matplotlib
-- scikit-learn
-- pydub
-- soundfile
-- and more (see `requirements.txt` for the complete list)

 ### Compressors